 Code42 console toolbar

-The Announcements menu provides a link to the see the latest updates to Code42, access to our customer toolkit, and visit the Code42 University.
+The Announcements menu provides links to the latest product updates, our customer toolkit, and the Code42 University.

 The Account menu provides options for viewing your account profile, product plan, and cloud, as well as changing the Code42 console language and signing out.